 Progent's disaster recovery/business continuity consultants can help you develop and implement a comprehensive disaster recovery plan for Exchange 2016 based on geographically dispersed physical data centers or based on a combination of a local data center plus cloud-based resources, and Progent's certified information security consultants can help you define and validate messaging security policies compliant with your internal guidelines and with industry or government requirements.
 In addition, Progent's Cisco CCIE certified network engineers can help you design, build and troubleshoot a cost-effective, secure, and resilient network infrastructure to support your Exchange 2016 environment.
 Progent has decades of experience working with Exchange and can help you follow leading practices to move efficiently and non-disruptively through the key phases of coexistence (with Exchange 2010 SP3 or later), piloting, mailbox migration, decommissioning, and remediation.

-Microsoft supports seamless hybrid networks that integrate Office 365 and local Exchange deployments.
-This permits you to have some mailboxes hosted on your physical datacenter and other mailboxes hosted by Office 365.
-Progent's Microsoft Gold-certified consulting team can assist your organization with any facet of designing, implementing and troubleshooting your hybrid Office 365/Exchange network.
-Progent's Exchange specialists can provide occasional support to help you resolve stubborn technical issues and also can provide comprehensive project management outsourcing to make sure your hybrid Office 365 solution is completed on schedule and within budget.
-For more information about Progent's consulting services for hybrid Office 365 and on-premises Exchange systems, refer to Office 365 integration solutions with on-premises Exchange.
+Microsoft allows you to create transparent hybrid environments that combine Office 365 Exchange Online and on-premises installations of Exchange.
+This permits you to have some Exchange mailboxes hosted on your on-premises datacenter or private cloud and other mailboxes resident on Office 365.
+Progent's certified Exchange consulting team can help your organization with any phase of designing, implementing and debugging your hybrid Exchange network.
+Progent's Exchange specialists can deliver occasional support to help you resolve stubborn technical bottlenecks and also can provide extensive project management outsourcing or co-sourcing to ensure your hybrid Office 365 solution is carried out on schedule and on budget.
+For details about Progent's online consulting services for integrating Office 365 and on-premises Exchange systems, go to Office 365 integration with on-premises Exchange.